webtions/i-recommend-this/readme.txt

 * Choose between a "Thumbs Up" or a "Heart" icon to allow recommending on a post
 * Disable CSS to allow you to add your own styling rules
 * Disable saving of IP address in the table.

+= Shortcodes =
+* You can add the voting link to any page using shortcodes
+* Now using shortcode display a specific number of most recommended posts of all time or from a specific time period with support to chose the post type.

 This plugin is based exactly on Benoit "LeBen" Burgener's "I Like This" Plugin and has been modified after getting requests for the changes I had made on my website.